 Classical vocal training also stresses the importance of a good warm-up and being mindful of proper vocal hygiene.
 Although, I wouldn’t suggest sticking to a regimen of solely vocal exercises in lessons.
 Do spend time doing exercises that cover a variety of vocal skills, including flexibility, diction, breath control, and dynamics.
 All of these things can and should be applied to your songs, whether they’re classical Mozart arias or metal Judas Priest covers!

-Apply it to Any Genre
+Apply Classical Training to Any Genre

 I hope these facts will ease your fears about your classically-trained teacher “turning you into an opera singer.”
 Good teachers are respectful of your preferred styles of music and should never consider turning you into someone you’re not.
 Quality voice teachers want the best for all of their students and want to ensure many years of healthy singing.
 The classical technique can do that for you, regardless of the styles you choose to sing.